 About the Center

-To be a recognized leader in transforming those with entrepreneurial spirit into leaders of successful social value creating enterprises in both not for profit and for profit arenas.
+To inspire the entrepreneurial spirit in our students, alums, and in our community.
+To be a recognized leader in transforming those with entrepreneurial spirit into leaders of successful enterprises in both not for profit and for profit arenas.